vb64/django.admin.geomap/README.md

 ```

-On the main page of the site and when working with this table in the admin panel, we want to see a map with objects from this table located on it.
+On the main page of the site and when working with this table in the admin panel, we want to see objects from this table located on the map.

 ## Main page with a list of objects on the map